United Kingdom profile - Media

 Once-dominant terrestrial TV networks face strong competition from digital satellite and cable, which offer hundreds of channels, and digital terrestrial TV (DTT), which carries a smaller number of mainly free-to-air channels.
 Terrestrial digital radio (DAB) has had a slower start.
 In a rapidly-changing digital world, British media providers are reaching out to online audiences.

 The media are free and able to report on all aspects of British life.
 The variety of publications reflects the full spectrum of political opinion.
 In recent years, printed newspaper circulations have been sliding while online readership has surged.
-News Corporation, owner of The Times, has spearheaded attempts to make money from online content by charging readers for access to some of its titles.

 The BBC is Britain's most popular online news destination.